-Transfer Credit: Berkeley College will accept transfer credits from regionally or nationally accredited post-secondary institutions for courses in which the student earned a minimum grade of C and that are applicable to the student's program at Berkeley and not more than 10 years old.
+Acceptance of Transfer Credits from a Previous Institution: Berkeley College will typically accept transfer credits from regionally or nationally accredited post-secondary institutions for courses in which the student earned a minimum grade of C and that are applicable to the student's program at Berkeley and not more than 10 years old.
 Any credits that are more than 10 years old will be reviewed by the appropriate School Dean.
 The Dean will consider the academic requirements of the particular discipline and current industry standards when making a determination as to which credits will be accepted.
 Students may receive 90 quarter credit hours if they have an Associate's degree that articulates with a Berkeley College Bachelor's degree.

-Nursing, surgical technology, and some science courses require a minimum grade of C+ to be considered for transfer and will be evaluated on a course by course basis.
+Nursing, surgical technology, and some science courses require a minimum grade of C+ to be considered for transfer and will be evaluated on a course-by-course basis based on the recommendation of the Department Chairperson.